-In college I avoided big parties or major events in favor things that involved smaller groups of people, even if I didn’t know some of those people.
+In college, I avoided big parties or major events in favor of things that involved smaller groups of people, even if I didn’t know some of those people.
 I think if you know the types of settings that make you comfortable, and you find the right social activities that are a good fit for you, you can have a healthy social life even as an introvert.

 Kevin Lindon Ryan, MA

 Creative Marketer | Founder, KLR | PR

 I spend hours with friends or colleagues during the workday or weekend, but I make time for me.
 On a work day, that means taking lunch early in the break room by myself or leaving the office to find a quiet, low-key spot to rest, relax, and recharge for 30 minutes to an hour.

 When I get home, I chat with my housemates, sometimes for hours, and then go straight to my room for time alone.
 I find that social media allows me to keep in touch and build relationships with friends and colleagues without the tiring overstimulation from too much socialization.